Family travel insurance

 What is family travel insurance?

 Regardless of how your family is made up, always read the policy details carefully.
-Some policies may not cover family members who are travelling separately or children accompanied by a non-family member.
-And check what the policy says about children who don’t permanently live with you, like stepchildren.
+Although annual family policies may cover adult family members who are travelling separately, children may need to be accompanied by an adult on the policy to make sure their cover is valid.

 What are the benefits of buying family travel insurance?

-How much does family travel insurance cost?
+How much is family travel insurance?

 The amount you’ll pay for a family travel insurance premium can depend on several factors, including:

-• Where you’re travelling to – a policy for the USA, Canada, Mexico or the Caribbean, for example, will cost more than a policy for Spain.
+- Where you’re travelling to – a policy for the USA, Canada, Mexico or the Caribbean, for example, will cost more than a policy for Spain.
 This is because healthcare costs in those countries can be much higher than for Europe.

-• What activities you plan to do – you may need extra cover for skiing or snowboarding and extreme water sports like white-water rafting and jet-skiing.
+- What activities you plan to do – you may need extra cover for skiing or snowboarding.
+And extreme water sports like white-water rafting and jet-skiing.

-Customers with pre-existing medical conditions
+Get a quoteCustomers with pre-existing medical conditions

 If you have a serious health condition, your travel insurance is likely to be more expensive.
-However, you should always declare any medical conditions and tell your insurance provider the truth, because if you give false information your claim could be rejected.
-When you declare medical conditions on our website, we’ll only show you quotes from insurance providers that will cover them with no exclusions.
+Whatever happens, tell your insurance provider the truth.
+If you give false information or miss something out, your claim could be rejected.

-If your condition is more serious, MoneyHelper has a directory of insurance providers that may be able to offer quotes.
+If your condition is more serious, MoneyHelper has a directory of insurance providers who may be able to provide quotes over the phone.
+You can call them on 0800 138 7777.

 What does family travel insurance cover?